trema/GEC13/hello_trema/hello_trema.md

 <!SLIDE small>
 # Run It Quick #################################################################

-* Faster execution/termination of controller process with one `trema run` command
+* Quick execution and termination of controller process with one `trema run` command
 * Highly tailored testing of your controller immediately after coding
 * Enables the tight cycle of "Coding, test, and debug"